 Consider current trends and those issues that will be most important in five years' time.
 Now see if you can extend your advantage into these areas.

 Testing and refining your USP

-Come up with a strong statement that conveys each USP.
-You could also give each idea an image to help bring the concept to life.
+Come up with a strong statement that conveys your USP.
 Talk to five or ten potential customers to get their feedback on the different ways you are positioning your brand.